el-equipo-sin-nombre/Moons-of-Uranus/README.md

 ## Results
 ![imagen1](/results/collapse.png)

-In this image, we can see that the system collapses because we don't use the correct distance.
+In this image, we can see that the system collapses because we don't use the correct distance. the distance that we use was 4.98e4 instead of 4.98e7, that is te correct distance, the error was because the information was written by people that use "." instead of the coma that we use normally, so we think that was 49.750 km (Forty-nine point seventy-five) when in the reality was 49,750 km (Forty-nine thousand seven hundred fifty).

 ![imagen2](/results/cordelia.png)